 Charges to ship a vehicle may range from $3,500 to $5,500 from Europe to the East Coast and from $4,500-6,000 from Japan to the West Coast.
 There is also a $500 entry fee plus a 2.5% United States duty tax.
-And in case President Trump’s tariff proposal ever goes into effect, car collectors should prepare for a heftier import tax bill.
+And since President Trump’s tariff proposal, car collectors should also prepare for a heftier import tax bill.

 You are almost there.
 You’ve done all the research and gathered all the necessary information.
 You’ve got all the paperwork in order and made sure the car is ready for shipping.
 Once your prized possession clears the border, there will be nothing that can stop you.
 You’ve been waiting so anxiously for this moment!